H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 **Problem 2: Sub-Judge Default Ports All Set to 7239**

-In the original `judge_pipeline.py`, the default port environment variable for all four sub-judges was incorrectly set to 7239 — the coordinator's own port:
+In the original `judge_pipeline.py`, the default port for all four sub-judges was incorrectly set to 7239 — the coordinator's own port:

 ```python
 # INCORRECT (pre-March 21):